-We are aware that some students are experiencing difficulty in submitting documents and test scores due to restrictions related to COVID-19.
+We understand that throughout the pandemic, some students have experienced difficulty obtaining documents and submitting test scores.
 Students should continue to work with their schools and local test centres in regard to securing the documents needed for their admission.
 Brock will continue to work with students individually and make accommodations based on their circumstances.
 If students have questions, please contact us at firstname.lastname@example.org.